-Mixed media allows for more creative freedom.
-It is a way to give the materials more of a voice.
+Mixed media allows for more creative freedom and gives the materials a voice.
 I direct, they sing.
-I use many materials to begin a piece.
-These can be manipulated and moved around as I form the idea of the painting.
-Mediums are added to get the desired consistency to allow application that takes my heavy hand out of it.
+The materials are manipulated and moved around in an effort to form the idea of the painting.
+Mediums are added to get the desired consistency and concerted application.
 I chime in to gather the idea together.

 Translucency is created via different techniques and is usually the result of great experimentation.
 Water and other mediums are added to the materials to allow for spontaneous incidental reactions.
 I then use hard edges in the oil paint to edit, finding the gems in underlying layers.
 Mark making in the painting serves as a resting place for the eye and adds diversity from the organic shapes in my work.
 I also use graphite and oil pastel as drawn elements.

 The most common reoccurring theme in my work would be seasons changing or rather channeled imagery taken from watching environmental change.
 The shapes serve as anchors for the mind to stop and reflect upon.
 They can be identified either as ambiguous or as recognizable forms based on what the viewer brings to the piece.
 I heighten some shapes by making them a focal point or lessen by hiding them beneath other paint layers.
 Often I aim to create the sense of a pool of water or an image seen within a crashing wave.